 Yet my sons were born with a passion to learn those skills, so we found opportunities for them to learn from other people.
 In turn, as a family, we have learned where I meat comes from.
 I have been on hunts with them and turned my kitchen into a meatpacking plant when they come home with a deer.
 Now, 90% of the meat we eat is harvested by my 16- and 13-year-old sons.
 I never would have imagined that for my family.
 Ever.
 Yet, we were open to the opportunity of helping our sons learn more about what they were interested in, and that’s what happened naturally.

-Okay, so if I lost you at the hunting, bear with me: living off the land can have a totally different look for our culture today.
+Okay, so if I lost you at the hunting, bear with me: living off the land can have a totally different look from our culture today.
 And that’s fine.
 As homeschool parents, one or both parents need to work.
 Those kids still eat a lot of food, at least in my house.
 So let’s look at the idea of living off the land in terms of a home business.

 There are business models like Mary Kay, Thirty-One, Young Living, and Pampered Chef.
 Do we have any Pampered Chef consultants out there?
-I was about twenty years ago!
+I was one about twenty years ago!
 There are so many different kinds of these programs available.
 So if makeup isn’t your thing, look into essential oils.
 And if essential oils aren’t your thing, look into food products.
 And if food products aren’t your thing, look into cooking utensils and containers!
 I can’t tell you how many different options you have there.

 Now, some people may actually be interested in running a full-fledged, home-based business, too.
 You could provide childcare, sell baked goods or products where you’re in contact with people, sew, run errands…so many different things.

 And then there are online jobs now too that parents can do from home, whenever it’s most convenient for them.
 I’m referring to things like doing virtual assistance work, bookkeeping, marketing and so many online jobs I can’t list.
 This is a modern-day way to live off the land like Laura and her family.